 - When does she want to get pain medicine?

 Natural childbirth is very hard work.
-A mom may decide on natural childbirth at first, but find that the pain is too much to bear when she is in labor.
+A woman may decide on natural childbirth at first, but find that the pain is too much to bear when she is in labor.
 Talk with her ahead of time about how she wants you to respond at this point.